 How did fruitcake become a slur?
 How did it become the spumoni of the pastry world?

-Truman Capote‘s 1956 short story “A Christmas Memory” describes a time spent with his eccentric cousin, who would commence fruitcake-making when she deemed it proper “fruitcake weather.”
+Truman Capote’s 1956 short story “A Christmas Memory” describes spending time with his eccentric cousin, who would commence fruitcake-making when she deemed it proper “fruitcake weather.”
 Whiskey played a large part in the production of the fruitcake.